Siphalor/nbt-crafting-wiki/docs/modders.md

 !!! note "Attention!"
 	The here mentioned `repositories` section is different from the equally-named section in the `publishing` region.
 If you have a new project then you will most likely have to create the `repositories` section yourself.
 It's usually put above the `dependencies` section.

-Then you'll need Gradle which dependency you need.
+Then you'll need to tell Gradle which dependencies you need.
 I personally recommend adding Nbt Crafting as a `modImplementation` dependency:

 ```gradle
 dependencies {